 Hyaluronic Acid has become a popular skincare ingredient in the past few years as skincare lovers have caught on to its wonderful hydrating effects.
 It’s a superstar hydrator since it can retain up to 1,000 times its weight in water.
 This humectant also prevents trans-epidermal water loss.
 It plumps the skin and as a result, the appearance of fine line and wrinkles will be reduced.

-My all-time favorite hyaluronic acid is only $7.99!
 The Inkey List Hyaluronic Acid Serum contains 2% hyaluronic acid plus Matrixyl 3000, a peptide that supports natural collagen production, improving skin elasticity and firmness.
 I can’t say enough about this product.
 It sinks into your skin quickly and is not sticky like other hyaluronic acid products that I’ve tried.

 Omega Fatty Acids